Thursday, March 30 at 7:00 p.m.

 Finally, on the night of the Annual Meeting, we will accept nominations from the floor (these can even be self-nominations) for Members in Good Standing to be considered in the election.

 All candidates will then have three (3) minutes to share their campaign platform and goals if elected before voting begins and the results are announced.

 Once the voting ends, the current Board will typically sit for Member questions while a group of volunteers from the audience tallies the ballots.
 When the count is finished, the results are announced immediately.
 The new Board members take their seats right away, and the Annual Meeting is adjourned.

-An Organizational Meeting of the Board is usually convened as soon as the Annual Meeting concludes, and it is in this meeting that the seven Directors - three new ones, four continuing ones - will decide their roles for the year.
+An Organizational Meeting of the Board is usually convened as soon as the Annual Meeting concludes, and it is in this meeting that the seven Directors - four new ones, three continuing ones - will decide their roles for the year.

 It's important to remember that you as an Owner are not electing a President (for example) - you are electing a Director, and the Board gets to decide among themselves who serves in which positions afterwards.